bhavesh0009/yelpcamp/README.md

-YelpCamp
+# YelpCamp

-This project is a web application built for the course "The Web Developer Bootcamp 2024" on Udemy by Colt Steele.
-It simulates a website for a fictitious company called YelpCamp, where users can discover and book campsites.
+Welcome to YelpCamp!
+This project is part of "The Web Developer Bootcamp 2024" Udemy course by Colt Steele.
+YelpCamp is a fictitious company that offers campsite rentals, allowing users to explore and book campsites across various locations.

+## About

+YelpCamp is designed to provide users with a platform to discover and reserve camping spots.
+Users can browse through a variety of campsites, view detailed information about each spot, including descriptions, amenities, location, and user reviews.
+Additionally, registered users can submit their own campsite listings and reviews, enhancing the community-driven aspect of the platform.

-Features
+## Features

-Users can view a list of all available campgrounds.
-Users can view details of individual campgrounds, including name, description, location, and images.
-(Optional, to be implemented) Users can create new campgrounds.
-(Optional, to be implemented) Users can edit existing campgrounds.
+- User authentication: Users can sign up, log in, and log out securely.
+- Campsite browsing: Browse through a collection of campsite listings with detailed information.
+- Campsite creation: Registered users can create and submit their own campsite listings.
-(Optional, to be implemented) Users can leave reviews for campgrounds.
+- Reviews and ratings: Users can leave reviews and ratings for campsites they have visited.
-Technologies Used
-Node.js and Express.js for the server-side framework.
-MongoDB for the database.
-EJS (Embedded JavaScript) for templating.
-Mongoose for interacting with the MongoDB database.
-(Optional, to be implemented) Additional libraries or frameworks for functionalities like user authentication, image uploads, etc.
+- Search functionality: Search for campsites based on location, amenities, and other criteria.
+- Responsive design: The application is designed to work seamlessly across various devices and screen sizes.